Blog

 Final thoughts

 I said Tick Tick is the option for Pomo fans.
-But while Tick Tick’s Pomodoro functionality is built-in, Todoist does integrate with pomo apps.
-Todoist is a great option for anyone who wants an easy-to-use interface, tons of storage, highly rated apps, and can live without notifications and reminders.
+But while Tick Tick’s Pomodoro functionality is built-in, Todoist does integrate with Pomo apps.
+Todoist is a great option for anyone who wants a simple user interface, tons of storage, highly rated apps, and can live without notifications and reminders.
 On the other hand, if you’re willing to upgrade, you can have it all.

 3. Remember the Milk